Pass parameters to Dashboard

 order by 2 desc

 On the Dashboard designer canvas, drag and drop a Custom Bar Chart Widget.
-Double-click the widget to configure the UI properties.
-Provide the title and description.
+Double-click the widget to configure its UI properties.
+Enter the title and description.
 Select the database connection from the drop-down list.
 Enter the SQL query with a variable reference as shown below.
 Click the “Test Query” button to validate the syntax.
-A notification message appears in the top-right corner.
+A notification appears in the top-right corner.

 select top 10 'Name by alphabets'=upper(left(deExternalUserName,1)), 'Count'=count(*)